Coloniality of Infrastructure - Huda Tayob - Transnational Practices of Care and Refusal

 Som City lodge, Cape Town.
 Drawing by author, 2014–2015.

 In recounting his experience of attempting to travel to South Africa, Mahmoud, a Somali refugee, described a motel of sorts in Lusaka, Zambia, run by a woman known as “Mama Asha.”
 He said of her, “this lady would allow the travelling Somalis and Ethiopians to stay at her home.
 She also owned a small motel there.
 If someone could afford to pay her for her hospitality, she would ask for payment.
-If someone did not have money to pay her, she would allow him or her to stay there free of charge.”11 This description closely echoes what was told to me in Cape Town and Nairobi, where the emergence of lodges as profitable businesses is not at the expense of offering refuge and hospitality without pay.
+If someone did not have money to pay her, she would allow him or her to stay there free of charge.”11 This description closely echoes what was told to me in Cape Town and Nairobi, where the emergence of lodges as profitable businesses does not come at the expense of offering refuge and hospitality for those who cannot pay.
 The area where “Mama Asha’s Motel” was located was described as similar to Eastleigh.
 Mama Asha was a Somali refugee herself, and “everybody knew her.”
 Mama Asha’s “establishment” was part of a trajectory for Mahmoud that included Dhobley and Liboi refugee camps, on either side of the Kenya-Somalia border, and Dar-es-Salaam in Tanzania.
-These refugee infrastructures are about specific sites that exceed national boundaries.
+These refugee infrastructures connect specific sites that exceed national boundaries.

 Interior of a shop in 24 Somali Mall, Minneapolis.
 Photo by author, 2018.